 Scuba Regulator & Octos

 Your regulator is important, if you enjoy breathing underwater.
 That’s like saying food is good to keep your strength up.
 So that means regulators are as important as food, I guess.
 Glad we cleared that up.
+We also have scuba packages that include a BCD and gauge.

 Divers Direct is Your Trusted Source for Scuba Dive Regulator